grafana/loki/docs/sources/configure/_index.md

 # CLI flag: -querier.tsdb-max-query-parallelism
 [tsdb_max_query_parallelism: <int> | default = 128]

-# Maximum number of bytes assigned to a single sharded query.
-Also expressible
+# Target maximum number of bytes assigned to a single sharded query.
+Also
-# in human readable forms (1GB, etc).
+# expressible in human readable forms (1GB, etc).
+Note: This is a _target_ and
+# not an absolute limit.
+The actual limit can be higher, but the query planner
+# will try to build shards up to this limit.
 # CLI flag: -querier.tsdb-max-bytes-per-shard
 [tsdb_max_bytes_per_shard: <int> | default = 600MB]

+# sharding strategy to use in query planning.
+Suggested to use bounded once all
+# nodes can recognize it.
+# CLI flag: -limits.tsdb-sharding-strategy
+[tsdb_sharding_strategy: <string> | default = "power_of_two"]

 # Cardinality limit for index queries.
 # CLI flag: -store.cardinality-limit